Pine-Richland High School

 Pine-Richland High School is a large public high school located at 700 Warrendale Road, in Gibsonia, Pennsylvania, United States.
 It is the only high school in the Pine-Richland School District and is located in Pine Township.
-In the 2018–2019 school year, the enrollment was 1,543 students.
+For the 2023-2024 school year, the enrollment was 1,432 students.

 History

 Richland High School was opened in September 1956, which allowed the students who transferred from other schools to spend the final two years of their public education at PRHS, along Bakerstown-Warrendale Road in Richland Township.
 The first class graduated in June, 1958.
 The former building closed in 1993 and became Richland Elementary School in 1994.
 The new high school became Pine-Richland High School, and was opened at its current location in Pine Township in 1993.

 The Pine-Richland Stadium was built on the new secondary campus between the middle school and the high school in 2001.